nlpaueb/BioIR/README.md

 # BioIR
 This software accompanies the following paper and contains code for reproducing the experiments described in it.
->*Using Centroids of Word Embeddings and Word Mover's Distance for Biomedical Document Retrieval in Question Answering
->G. Brokos, P. Malakasiotis and I. Androutsopoulos, "Using Centroids of Word Embeddings and Word Mover's Distance for Biomedical Document >Retrieval in Question Answering".
-Proceedings of the 15th Workshop on Biomedical Natural Language Processing (BioNLP 2016), at the 54th >Annual Meeting of the Association for Computational Linguistics (ACL 2016), Berlin, Germany, 2016*
+>*G. Brokos, P. Malakasiotis and I. Androutsopoulos, "Using Centroids of Word Embeddings and Word Mover's Distance for Biomedical Document Retrieval in Question Answering".
+Proceedings of the 15th Workshop on Biomedical Natural Language Processing (BioNLP 2016), at the 54th Annual Meeting of the Association for Computational Linguistics (ACL 2016), Berlin, Germany, 2016.*